 What if I have extra storage from a promotion or some other offer?

-The storage you have as part of other promotions is not affected by this change.
+The storage you have as part of other promotions was not affected by this change.